Cameroon frees 24 hostages after suspected Boko Haram kidnapping

 Boko Haram has killed thousands of people and kidnapped hundreds in its bid to carve out an Islamic state in northern Nigeria.
 In recent months, it has targeted Cameroon and Niger as it seeks to expand its zone of operations.

-At the weekend, neighbouring Chad deployed troops to help Cameroon in its efforts to tackle the insurgency in the area.
+At the weekend, neighboring Chad deployed troops to help Cameroon in its efforts to tackle the insurgency in the area.

-In New York, the U.N.
-Security Council condemned Boko Haram on Monday, warning that some of its actions may amount to crimes against humanity.

-“Those responsible for all abuses and violations of human rights and violations of international humanitarian law must be held accountable,” the 15-nation council said in a statement.

-The Security Council welcomed a regional meeting scheduled for Tuesday in Niger on the problem of Boko Haram and urged countries involved to press ahead with planning for a multinational military task force aimed at neutralizing the group.

-Reporting by Anne Mireille Nzouankeum, additional reporting by Louis Charbonneau in New York; Writing by Emma Farge; Editing by Gareth Jones and Lisa Shumaker
+Reporting by Anne Mireille Nzouankeu; Writing by Emma Farge; Editing by Gareth Jones